How Can You Be in Two Places at Once When You're Not Anywhere at All: Artwork

-The front cover of the album features photographs of Groucho Marx and John Lennon framed by faux Cyrillic lettering, "ДLL НДІL МДЯЖ LЄИИФИ".
+The front cover of the album features photographs of Groucho Marx and John Lennon framed by faux Cyrillic lettering, "ДLL НДІL МДЯЖ LЄИИФИ", parodying Marxism–Leninism.
 Because of this, the album is sometimes erroneously referred to as All Hail Мarx and Lennon.

 The back cover is an overhead shot of the four members looking up at the camera, with Proctor standing on Austin's foot.

 Inside the gatefold of the album there are eight posed photos representing various scenes from "The Further Adventures of Nick Danger."

 In popular culture

 There are several bars in the United States named "Nick Danger's".
 There is a clothing line called "Nick Danger", as well as a garage band, a porn star, a site about board games (now defunct), and a radio DJ all using the name.
 "Rocky Rococo" is the name of a pizza-and-pasta restaurant chain based in Wisconsin, and there is a "Betty Jo Byoloski's" (sic) bar and grill in downtown Winona, Minnesota.

 The line "He's no fun, he fell right over" is used as a quip in the Mystery Science Theater 3000 episode "Hercules Unchained" for the film Hercules Unchained.